 Add the mussels to the bowl with the clams (discard the liquid).
 Twist off the empty half of each shell and discard.

 In a 17- to 18-inch paella pan, heat 4 tablespoons oil over medium heat.
 Add the garlic and cook, stirring, until aromatic, 1–2 minutes.
-Remove the garlic and discard.
+Remove the garlic and discard it.
 Add the shrimp and langoustines and cook, turning occasionally, until the colors have changed slightly and the meat is mostly cooked, 6–8 minutes; transfer to a platter.
-Clean out any legs or antennae from the pan, then add the remaining tablespoon oil, the squid or cuttlefish, green pepper, and 1/4 teaspoon salt; cook, stirring frequently, until the green pepper is firm-tender and the squid is just barely cooked, 3–4 minutes.
-Add the tomato, 1/4 cup of the reserved clam liquid, and another 1/4 teaspoon salt and cook, continuing to stir frequently, 5 minutes.
+Clean out any legs or antennae from the pan, then add the remaining tablespoon oil, the squid or cuttlefish, green pepper, and 1/4 teaspoon salt; cook, stirring frequently until the green pepper is firm-tender and the squid is just barely cooked, 3–4 minutes.
+Add the tomato, 1/4 cup of the reserved clam liquid, and another 1/4 teaspoon salt and cook, continuing to stir frequently for 5 minutes.
 Stir in the pimentón and immediately pour in the fish stock.
 Sprinkle in the saffron and return the shrimp, clams, and mussels to the pan.

 Bring the liquid to a boil over high heat.
 Sprinkle the rice around the pan.
 Using a wooden spoon, check that the rice is evenly distributed and that all the grains are submerged (this should be the last time you stir the paella); cook over high heat, rotating the pan as needed over the heat source, for 10 minutes.
 Taste the liquid for salt and add more if needed.
 Arrange the reserved langoustines like spokes across the top of the rice.
 Lower the heat to low and simmer gently until the liquid is absorbed and the rice grains are just tender but still have an al dente bite to them, 8–10 minutes.
 (If all the liquid has evaporated and the rice is still not done, drizzle some more of the reserved clam liquid over the rice where needed and cook for a few minutes more.)
 If needed, to develop soccarat, raise the heat to medium and cook, watching and smelling closely for burning, until the rice at the bottom of the pan browns and crisps slightly, 1–2 minutes.
 Remove from the heat.